 The increasing demand for more square footage to accommodate families inevitably drove up home prices.
 Although the market is still currently red hot, things have noticeably slowed down.

 The CREA forecast for 2022 shows that home sales across the country will most likely drop to about 610,000 transactions—that’s an 8.6% decrease from the previous year.
 However, it’s predicted that the national average home price will be around $739,500—that’s a 7.6% increase from last year.
+In light of these changes, the new home contract overview 2022 suggests that builders may adjust their strategies to meet shifting market demands.
+This could lead to more competitive pricing and innovative offerings as they seek to attract buyers in a challenging economic climate.
+As a result, potential homeowners might find unique opportunities in the evolving landscape.

 Of course, nothing is set in stone just yet.
 These are only predictions and with the unpredictable nature of the current real estate market, anything can happen and these figures are more than likely to change over the course of the year.
+Market trends may shift due to various factors, including economic fluctuations and changes in consumer demand.
+As sellers evaluate their options, many might wonder if 2024 will be the best time to sell property 2024, especially if interest rates stabilize.
+Staying informed about these developments will be crucial for making the best decisions in the coming months.

 Higher Interest Rates Impact Home Buying Affordability